t4d-classes/react-redux-typescript_10192020/demo-app/exercises/exercise-11.md

 # Exercise 11

 1. Display a history of operations performed with the calculator.
 For each history entry display the operation performed, and the value applied.
 Do not display the new result.
+Display the history below the buttons.

 2. Ensure it works!
 Bon chance!